 Do your kids love dinosaurs?
 My children were recently reminiscing of a time they were junior Paleontologists.
 If you are studying dinosaurs or just looking for an activity for a rainy day, this is a fun project!!
 Fill a large plastic tub with sand.
 I know the thought of an indoor sandbox sound like […]

-During a recent trip to my small hometown, I took my kids to visit some of our families grave sites at the local cemetery.
-I know it may seem an odd destination for an outing.
-I have always been intrigued by cemeteries, where the rows of headstones hold vast stories and history.
-I was surprised […]
+During a recent trip to my small hometown, I took my kids to visit some of our family’s grave sites at the local cemetery.
+It may seem an odd destination for an outing, but I have always been intrigued by cemeteries.
+Rows of headstones hold vast stories and history.
+To my surprise, my kids were […]